inclavare-containers/inclavare-containers/eaa/verdictd/README.md

 #### Run

-verdictd relies on enclave-tls to listen on tcp socket, the default sockaddr is `127.0.0.1:1234`.
+verdictd relies on rats-tls to listen on tcp socket, the default sockaddr is `127.0.0.1:1234`.
 User can use `--listen` option to specify a listen address.
 ```bash
 ./bin/verdictd --listen 127.0.0.1:1111
 ```
-User can use `--attester`, `--verifier`, `--tls`, `--crypto` and `--mutual` options to specific enclave-tls uses instances's type.
-See details: [Enclave-tls](https://github.com/alibaba/inclavare-containers/tree/master/enclave-tls)
+User can use `--attester`, `--verifier`, `--tls`, `--crypto` and `--mutual` options to specific rats-tls uses instances's type.
+See details: [Rats-tls](https://github.com/alibaba/inclavare-containers/tree/master/rats-tls)

 User can use `--gRPC` option to specify grpc server's listen address.
 ```bash